REST APIs

 • The methods GET, HEAD, PUT and DELETE are idempotent: repeating the request will not change the end result (aside from error or expiration issues)

-The definition of the Methods in HTTP1.0 is just a short read, and worth its while!
+The definition of the Methods in HTTP is a quick read, and well worth it!

 References for status codes: